SupaMega24/fluentDev/content/glossary/token.md

 ## Different use cases

-As Alex leaves with their new tokens.
 Another customer, a nonprofit organizer named Jordan, enters.

 > I want to create [DAO](https://fluentdev.vercel.app/glossary/dao) tokens so our community can vote on which projects to fund, Jordan says.